Honey Bee 2: Celebrations: Production

 A sequel to Honey Bee was immediately announced after the release of the film in 2013.
-However, due to various reasons, the project got delayed for two years.
+However, due to various reasons, the project was delayed for two years.
 Later, Lal Jr. announced that apart from the original cast, actors Sreenivasan and Lena would also be essaying pivotal roles in the film.
 The film's puja (blessing) ceremony was held on 7 November 2016 in Kochi.

 Soundtrack

-The film's soundtrack contains three songs, all composed by Deepak Dev.
-Lyrics by Santhosh Varma.
+The film's soundtrack contains three songs, composed by Deepak Dev, and the lyrics were written by Santhosh Varma.

 Release

 Honey Bee 2 was released on 23 March 2017 in 125 screens across Kerala.
 It was released alongside Take Off.